vard88508/vrc-osc-miband-hrm/README.md

 ### What is this?
 This app alows you to send osc messages of your heartrate to VRChat
-Basicly it sets the float value of parameter named `Heartrate` to  `your heart rate/255` value
+Basicly it sets the float value of parameter named `Heartrate` to  `your heart rate/255`

 ## Requirements